ARYAN-khatri83/Angular-with-Google-Maps/README.md

 Marker Removal: Remove markers by clicking on them or using an external control.

 How to Use:
-Initialization: The component initializes a Google Map with a specified zoom level and minimum zoom.
+1.Initialization: The component initializes a Google Map with a specified zoom level and minimum zoom.
-Dynamic Markers: Markers are dynamically created based on predefined locations.
+2.Dynamic Markers: Markers are dynamically created based on predefined locations.
 Customize labels and colors.
-Zoom Interaction: Clicking on a marker zooms in on the location.
+3.Zoom Interaction: Clicking on a marker zooms in on the location.
-User Input: Enter latitude and longitude in the form and click "Submit" to add a new marker.
+4.User Input: Enter latitude and longitude in the form and click "Submit" to add a new marker.
-Marker Removal: Remove markers either by clicking on them or using the provided remove function.
+5.Marker Removal: Remove markers either by clicking on them or using the provided remove function.

 Dependencies:
-Angular Google
+Angular Google ,
 Maps JavaScript API

 Usage:
-Install Angular and set up your project.
+1.Install Angular and set up your project.
-Include the MarkerComponent in your application.
+2.Include the MarkerComponent in your application.
-Customize the map, markers, and interactions as needed.
+3.Customize the map, markers, and interactions as needed.
-Enjoy a dynamic map with interactive markers!
+4.Enjoy a dynamic map with interactive markers!

 Buttons Component for Image Download